 Early 1800s: First European Settlers

-The first European settlers began moving into the area which is now DeKalb County in the early 1820s.
+The first European settlers began moving into the area that is now DeKalb County in the early 1820s.
 A majority of the early settlers were farmers or skilled tradesmen of English, Scottish, and Irish ancestry.
-Migrating from other parts of Georgia, the Carolinas and Virginia, they settled mainly on medium to small farms, and the area in what is now DeKalb County was rural and sparsely populated.
-In 1822, the Georgia General Assembly designated a site for a new courthouse in the newly-established DeKalb County, which is the site of the current Old Courthouse on the Square.
+Migrating from other parts of Georgia, the Carolinas and Virginia, they settled mainly on medium-to-small farms, and the area in what is now DeKalb County was rural and sparsely populated.
+In 1822, the Georgia General Assembly designated a site for a new courthouse in the newly-established DeKalb County on the site of the current Old Courthouse on the Square.
 On December 10, 1823, the General Assembly incorporated the City of Decatur.